-\textbf{Adaptive depth estimation} Existing cross-modality depth estimation methods usually take advantage of data consistency from different modalities~\cite{piao2021learning,verdie2022cromo}. \cite{wang2021evdistill} proposes to use aligned DVS event data and APS images to perform cross-modality knowledge distillation for depth estimation with unaligned event data.
+\textbf{Adaptive depth estimation} \quad Existing cross-modality depth estimation methods usually take advantage of aligned data from different modalities~\cite{piao2021learning,verdie2022cromo}. ~\cite{wang2021evdistill} proposes to use aligned DVS event data and APS images to perform cross-modality knowledge distillation for depth estimation with unaligned event data.
 Cross-domain depth estimation usually aligns the source and target domains from input level or feature level~\cite{kundu2018adadepth,zheng2018t2net,zhao2019geometry}.
-For instance, \cite{zhao2019geometry} developed a geometry-aware symmetric adaptation framework to jointly optimize the translation and the depth estimation network.
-Nevertheless, there has been no existing work jointly perform cross-modality and cross-domain depth estimation.
-Due to the huge gap between source RGB and target spike data, we introduce a cross-modality cross-domain (BiCross) framework to leverage the advantages from both modalities and the annotation from RGB data.
+T2Net \cite{zheng2018t2net} and \cite{zhao2019geometry} developed an end-to-end and geometry-aware symmetric adaptation framework respectively, which optimize the translation and the depth estimation network.

-\textbf{Spike camera and its application} Spike camera is a kind of bio-inspired sensor \cite{dong2021spike} with high temporal resolution.
-Based on obtained spike frames from spike camera, existing works concentrate on spike-to-image reconstruction \cite{zhu2020retina,9181055,zheng2021high,zhu2021neuspike, zhao2021super, zhao2021spk2imgnet, zhu2022ultra}, which takes advantage of high temporal resolution of spike streams and generates high SNR as well as high frequency reconstructed images.
-Meanwhile, \cite{hu2021scflow} proposes SCFlow to predict high-speed optical flow from spike streams. \cite{li2022retinomorphic} proposes a retinomorphic object detection method to fuse the DVS modality and spike modality via a dynamic interaction mechanism.
-Compared with DVS \cite{delbruck2010activity,lichtsteiner2008128}, spike camera adopts the firing operation to capture the pixel-wise luminance intensity instead of pixel-wise luminance change.
-Therefore, although both cameras are capable of reserving high temporal resolution, spike camera has more advantages for high-speed depth estimation in regions with weak and boundary textures \cite{hu2021optical}.
+\textbf{Spike camera and its application} \quad Spike camera is a kind of bio-inspired sensor~\cite{dong2021spike} with high temporal resolution.
+Based on obtained spike frames from spike camera, existing works concentrate on spike-to-image reconstruction~\cite{zhu2020retina,9181055,zheng2021high,zhu2021neuspike, zhao2021super, zhao2021spk2imgnet, zhu2022ultra}, which takes advantage of high temporal resolution of spike streams and generates high SNR as well as high frequency reconstructed images.
+Meanwhile, ~\cite{hu2021scflow} proposes SCFlow to predict high-speed optical flow from spike streams. ~\cite{li2022retinomorphic} proposes a retinomorphic object detection method to fuse the DVS modality and spike modality via a dynamic interaction mechanism.
+Compared with DVS~\cite{delbruck2010activity,lichtsteiner2008128}, spike camera adopts the firing operation to capture the pixel-wise luminance intensity instead of pixel-wise luminance change.
+Therefore, although both cameras are capable of reserving high temporal resolution, spike camera has more advantages for high-speed depth estimation in regions with weak and boundary textures~\cite{hu2021optical}.
 In this paper, we make the first attempt to explore the unsupervised depth estimation for spike data and leverage the individual property of RGB and spike modalities.
-During inference, we only predict depth from target spike data.